 When I left home as a college student, almost a decade ago, I was on cloud nine.
 I’d just graduated from high school, and despite not having a college savings account to speak of, I was given thousands of dollars in financial aid to help pay for college.

-Living was going to get good in my eyes, and I took full advantage of my new-found funds by going on shopping sprees with friends and living in the dorms — even though my university was only five minutes away from home.
+In my eyes, living was going to get good; and I took full advantage of my new-found funds by going on shopping sprees with friends and living in the dorms — even though my university was only five minutes away from home.

 Before signing up for my first credit card, I thought I knew the answer to the question: What are interest rates?
-But really, all I knew back then was that they’re what banks charge you for letting you borrow money through a loan or credit card use, and I felt that knowing that generalized definition meant I knew their implications on my finances.
+But really, all I knew back then was that they’re what banks charge you for letting you borrow money through a loan or credit card, and I thought knowing that generalized definition meant I knew their implications on my finances.

 Well, what I didn’t know is when a credit card interest rate was too high.
-All the credit card offers I received in the mail came with rates as high as 20 to 25 percent, and since I received so many similar interest rate offers, I understood a 20 percent rate to be the norm.
+All the credit card offers I received in the mail came with rates as high as 20% to 25%, and since I received so many similar interest rate offers, I believed a 20% rate was normal.

-Years later, after proving my creditworthiness, I now enjoy lower credit card rates at 9.99% APR, but to this day I’m still amazed at how naive I was about the stark difference between a 10-percent rate and one that’s more than double that rate.
+Years later, after proving my creditworthiness, I now enjoy lower credit card rates at 9.99% APR, but to this day I’m still amazed at how naive I was about the stark difference between a 10% rate and one that’s more than double.

 Lesson: What are interest rates?
 Before assuming you know, learn how banks set interest rates.